VCATconsulting/colorful-fields-for-gravity-forms/readme.txt

 == Installation ==

-1. Install and configure Gravity Forms plugin,
+1. Install and configure Gravity Forms plugin
-2. Find this Colorful Fields plugin in the "Add Plugins" page within your WordPress installation or Upload the Colorful Fields plugin to your blog,
+2. Find this Colorful Fields plugin in the "Add Plugins" page within your WordPress installation or Upload the Colorful Fields plugin to your blog
-3. Activate it,
+3. Activate it
-4. Find the colorpicker under every label!
+4. Find the colorpicker under every label and field background in the form builder

 == Screenshots ==